Are you interested to become a financial advisor? Here is a complete resource to get you started...

 Sometimes a degree in psychology is helpful because

 “this business is much as financial counseling as it is financial advising.
 There are more emotional dysfunctions around money in people’s lives than around any other issue.
 It doesn’t matter how much money you have, the dysfunctions are still there”

 says Richard Salmen, the Board Member of CFP Board.

 In short, if you are switching to an FA profile mid-career, you need to possess mandatory certifications and qualifications.

 - Independent advice

 - Restricted advice

-The role of a financial advisor differs on many levels and some of them are mentioned below.
+The role of an FA differs on many levels and some of them are mentioned below.

 - contact, network and build a client base

-- keep track of current client and keep them up-to-date with latest developments
+- keep track of current client and keep them up-to-date with the latest developments

 - keep in touch with all clients regularly to enquire about their financial growth